 During the holiday season, families may put an emphasis on expressing gratitude and thankfulness for the good things in their lives.
-When time is spent with loved ones, eating wonderful meals and exchanging gifts, it’s common to see people expressing gratitude.
+People often express gratitude when they spend time with loved ones, enjoy wonderful meals, and exchange gifts.
 The holiday season can also be a challenging one for some people if celebrations look different from others or what they think it “should” be.
 One way to increase enjoyment of the season or improve your experience during difficult times, is practicing gratitude.

 Studies show that gratitude can make a significant, positive impact on a person’s emotional and physical health.